ceph/ceph/doc/mgr/telemetry.rst

   ceph telemetry collection ls

-  NAME                  ENROLLED    STATUS    DEFAULT    DESC basic_base            FALSE       OFF       ON         Basic information about the cluster (capacity, number and type of daemons, version, etc.) basic_mds_metadata    FALSE       OFF       ON         MDS metadata crash_base            FALSE       OFF       ON         Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           FALSE       OFF       ON         Information about device health metrics ident_base            FALSE       OFF       OFF        User-provided identifying information about the cluster perf_perf             FALSE       OFF       OFF        Information about performance of the cluster
+  NAME                  STATUS                                               DESC
+  basic_base            REPORTING                                            Basic information about the cluster (capacity, number and type of daemons, version, etc.) basic_mds_metadata    NOT REPORTING: NOT OPTED-IN                          MDS metadata crash_base            REPORTING                                            Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           REPORTING                                            Information about device health metrics ident_base            NOT REPORTING: CHANNEL ident IS OFF                  User-provided identifying information about the cluster perf_perf             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster

 Where:

 **NAME**: Collection name; prefix indicates the channel the collection belongs to.

-**ENROLLED**: Signifies the collections that were available in the module when the user last opted-in to telemetry.
-Please note: Even if a collection is 'enrolled', its metrics will be reported only if its channel is enabled.
-The STATUS column indicates whether the collection is being reported.

-**STATUS**: Indicates whether the collection metrics are reported; this is determined by the status (enabled / disabled) of the channel the collection belongs to, along with the enrollment status of the collection.
+**STATUS**: Indicates whether the collection metrics are reported; this is determined by the status (enabled / disabled) of the channel the collection belongs to, along with the enrollment status of the collection (whether the user is opted-in to this collection).

-**DEFAULT**: The default status (enabled / disabled) of the channel the collection belongs to.

 **DESC**: General description of the collection.